How to Care for Your Crested Gecko

 Crested geckos (Correlophus ciliatus) are small, 6-8” long arboreal lizards native to the tropical forests of New Caledonia, particularly the islands of Grande Terre and the Isle of Pines.

 In the wild they are generally tan to light brown in color, with a large triangular head, large feet, sticky toe pads, a prehensile tail, and a fringe that runs from their eyes down their back, giving them the appearance of having eyelashes.
 They do not have eyelids.
-In captivity, crested geckos have been bred to be available in a wide variety of patterns.
+In captivity, crested geckos have been bred to be available in a wide variety of patterns and more color variation.

 Crested geckos are one of the most popular pet lizards in the US, due to their small size, hardiness, ease of breeding, ease of care, and tolerance for human interaction.
 This also makes them good pet reptiles for first-timers.
 With good care, they can live 15-20 years.